 As we find ourselves locked down under a worldwide quarantine, The Sketching Project is back!

 We would love to travel and move around, but we can't.
-Let's use this time to do all the other things we wanted but never had time, cause we prioritised travelling.
+Let's use this time to do all the other things we wanted to but never had time.
 Let's read and educate ourselves.
 Do online courses, follow workout calendars and cook fancy dishes.
 Reflect on our careers and personal life and ask where we are going.

-Not only we cannot travel, but we also can't go outside and spend time in public space.
+Not only we cannot travel, but we also can't go outside and spend time in public spaces.
 Something we all take for granted is now threatened, but also can be appreciated.

 Sketch 35: Portuguese Coffee Break